nigelhorne/ged2site/README.md

 * [gedcom](https://github.com/nigelhorne/gedcom) - a general purpose utility for Gedcom files
 * [gedcmp](https://github.com/nigelhorne/gedcmp) - compare two Gedcoms
-* [lib](https://github.com/nigelhorne/lib) - library of routines used by this package
 * [The Perl-GEDCOM Mailing List](https://www.miskatonic.org/pg/) - dead mailing list, you can check the archives

 ## LICENSE AND COPYRIGHT